ang-des/portfolioAD/_portfolio/SQL Product Purchases.md

 # Product Purchases Data

-1. Write a query that returns the count for all records in the purchases table.
+1. Write a query that returns the count for all records in the purchases table.  <br><br>
 ```
 SELECT COUNT(*)
 FROM purchases
 ```

 2. Write a query that returns the count of records for the months after May.
-Store this in an alias named num_after_may.
+Store this in an alias named num_after_may.  <br><br>
 ```
 SELECT COUNT(*) AS num_after_may
 FROM purchases
 WHERE EXTRACT(month FROM created_at) > 5;
 ```

-3. Write a query that returns the name of the customer and the state for all the purchases made in Florida.
+3. Write a query that returns the name of the customer and the state for all the purchases made in Florida.  <br><br>
 ```
 SELECT name, state
 FROM purchases
 WHERE state = 'FL';
 ```

-4. Write a query that returns the count of purchases in zip code 11065.
+4. Write a query that returns the count of purchases in zip code 11065.  <br><br>
 ```
 SELECT COUNT(*)
 FROM purchases
 WHERE zipcode = 11065;
 ```

-5. Write a query that returns the count of purchases where the user_id is between 1 and 10 inclusive and where the states are not Florida or Georgia.
+5. Write a query that returns the count of purchases where the user_id is between 1 and 10 inclusive and where the states are not Florida or Georgia.  <br><br>
 ````
 SELECT COUNT(*)
 FROM purchases